APCSLowell/SampleAssignment/README.md

 18. OPTIONAL: If you have extra time, feel free to change the code in the *SampleAssignment.pde* file to make a different design.

-18. Submit the URL of your finished assignment to the dropbox in school loop
+18. Add the URL link of your finished assigned to your school loop locker.
+Then, submit the URL by choosing *Submit Work: Locker*